colinc86/parallel/README.md

 })
 ```

-You can't change the number of goroutines directly in an variable process, but you can modify its optimization parameters while it's executing.
+You can't change the number of goroutines directly on a variable process, but you can modify its optimization parameters while it's executing.

 ```go
 // Execute the process on its own goroutine